 Dancing all this time is also a test of strength and endurance; to face this test, the guys drink an energized fermented drink, obtained with the milk and bark of a plant that also seems to give a hallucinogenic effect.

 During this festival a tribal market is also set up where incredible camel races are held.

-Participating in Gerewol is a unique and unforgettable experience, it is possible to assist both in Niger and in Chad, from time to time we decide the best option; contact us to find out the exact dates of the festival and the travel costs.
+Participating in Gerewol is a unique and unforgettable experience, it is possible to assist both in Niger and in Chad, evry time we decide the best option; contact us to find out the exact dates of the festival and the travel costs.